-Zhang Liang (in Japanese, Shibo), whose literary name was Zi Fang, served as chief advisor to Liu Bang, the first emperor of the Han Dynasty in ancient China.
-It was he who persuaded the emperor to join forces with Xiang Yu to overthrow the tyrannical state of Ch’in.
-Later, Liu Bang and Xiang Yu quarreled.
-Liu Bang’s army pursued Xiang Yu and surrounded him, but he was still not defeated.
-One night, Zhang Liang went close to the enemy camp and played one of the sheng (a mournful sounding mouth organ) melodies from their home province.
-W hen the enemy soldiers heard the music, they were so homesick that most of them deserted.
+Zi Fang was the literary name of Zhang Liang (in Japanese, Shibo), who served as the chief advisor to Liu Bang, the first emperor of the Han Dynasty (202 BC - 9 AD, 25 - 220 AD) in ancient China.
+It was he who persuaded the emperor to join forces with Xiang Yu to overthrow the tyrannical state of Qin.
+However, the alliance did not hold.
+Liu Bang’s army pursued Xiang Yu and surrounded him, but he eluded defeat.
+One night, Zhang Liang approached the enemy camp and played one of the sheng (a mournful sounding mouth organ) melodies from their home province.
+When the enemy soldiers heard the music, they were so homesick that most of them deserted.
 Xiang Yu subsequently committed suicide and Liu Bang became emperor of China.
+Zhang Liang’s robes flutter on the wind as it carries that fatal melody behind enemy lines.